zarbin/UTA_Project-3/README.md

 ### Top-Level Directory Layout

-    ├── data                    # datasource .csv file from Kaggle is stored here.
-JSON files stored here for endpoints.
+    ├── data                    # datasource .csv from Kaggle and JSON files stored here for endpoints.
     ├── notebooks               # production notebook and files with code promoted from sandbox after testing.
     ├── sandbox                 # sandbox environment for EDA, testing, data wrangling.
     ├── static                  # static files for our application.